luxonis/depthai-docs-website/source/pages/tutorials/first_steps.rst

   def draw(nn_manager, data, frames):
     pass

-First method, :code:`decode`, is called whenever a NN packet arrives from the pipeline (stored as a :code:`packet` param) also providing a :code:`nn_manager` object that contains all nn-related info that was used by the script (like input size etc.).
+The first method, :code:`decode`, is called whenever a NN packet arrives from the pipeline (stored as a :code:`packet` param) also providing a :code:`nn_manager` object that contains all nn-related info that was used by the script (like input size etc.).
 The goal of this function is to decode the received packets from the NN blob into meaningful results that can later be displayed.